CollingsKenny/personal-site-sapper/content/blog/0000/index.md

 ### Translating markdown into svelte.

 There a few differnt methods used the translate markdown into svelte.
-At first I was excited about MDsvX (a MDX svelte port) but its use cases ended up clashing with how I was intending to use markdown as content.
+At first, I was excited about MDsvX (a MDX svelte port), but its use cases ended up clashing with how I was intending to use markdown as content.
 I finally settled on Gray-matter, used to decode metadata from the markdown file, and marked, a markdown converter to render the markdown as html.

-### Lising the blog posts.
+### Listing the blog posts.

 This gave me a little trouble, mostly because I did not understand how sapper merges dynamic and static information.
 I will now try my best to regurgate what I learned.

 #### The Sapper 'backend' and 'frontend'

 The mental model I developed to understand this is that each page in sapper can have two files: `index.svelte` (the frontend) and `index.json.js` (the backend), for example.
-The timing, location (server vs client), and order of processing these pages is not intuitive but just know it's optimized and works wonderfully.
+The timing, location (server vs client), and order of processing these pages is not intuitive but just know it is optimized and works wonderfully.

 ##### The 'backend' (`.json.js`)

 These files are written entriely in javascript and will return a JSON response.
 This is where any dynamic information will get processed.
-So in the case of our `/blog` route, the `/routes/blog/index.json.js` file needs to read through a folder of content, extract the metadata (title, date, etc.), and return that in a JSON list.
+So, in the case of our `/blog` route, the `/routes/blog/index.json.js` file needs to read through a folder of content, extract the metadata (title, date, etc.), and return that in a JSON list.

 ```javascript
 import fs from "fs";